zucchi99/Emotion-Recognition-of-fer2013/README.md

  * each inception module inside itself diverges and converges
  * each inception module has a skip connection: $x = run{\textunderscore}inception(x, inception) + nn.Identidy(x)$

-The class has following parameters (divided by which step are used):
+The class has the following parameters (divided by which step are used):

  1. <i>List( List( C-Block ), MaxPool2D )</i>: all same as *Basic* class
  2. <i>DropOut</i>: